Extended Fractional Chern Insulators Near Half Flux in Twisted Bilayer Graphene Above the Magic Angle: Landau level reset at half flux

 We observe a bending Landau minifan emitting from $n/n_s=2,\Phi/\Phi_0=0.5$, where the $(0,\, 4)$ \streda line intersects half-flux (Fig.~\ref{fig:bendymain}).
 In longitudinal transport (panel A), the minifan pointing toward higher density and higher flux bends non-monotonically back toward half flux.
 Such bending is also visible in the minifan pointing toward lower flux, but in the following discussion we focus on the more prominent upward-pointing minifan.
 There is a small kink where the bending Landau minifan would have intersected the $(1, 3)$ \streda line near $n/n_s=2.5$, and a complete reset at $n/n_s=3$.
 In Hall measurements (panel B), we observe $h/4e^2$ and $h/8e^2$ integer quantum Hall plateaus following the same bending behavior, including a third reset near $n/n_s=3.5$ (see also Fig.~\ref{fig:integers}).

 This reset behavior is not the same bending behavior noted in Ref.~\cite{Finney2022} and cannot be understood in a non-interacting model of rigid bands.
-It is reminiscent of the spontaneous flavor polarization at integer filling in magic-angle twisted graphene structures at zero field~\cite{Cao2018_2,Yankowitz2019,Park2021,Wong2020}.
-However, though spontaneous polarization into an isospin flavor can lead to reset behavior, it does not explain the observation that a dip in longitudinal resistance coincident with quantized Hall resistance follows a nonlinear trajectory in the space of filling and flux; an incompressible Chern gap must follow the appropriate \streda relation.
+It is reminiscent of the Landau fan resets at integer filling in magic-angle twisted graphene structures~\cite{Cao2018_2,Yankowitz2019,Park2021,Wong2020,Tomarken2019,Park2021,Yu2022,Nuckolls2020,Pierce2021,Xie2021,Saito2021}.
+One possible explanation of this reset behavior in magic-angle samples is spontaneous isospin polarization.
+However, isospin polarization is inconsistent with our observation of a dip in longitudinal resistivity coincident with quantized Hall resistance following a nonlinear trajectory in the space of filling and flux; an incompressible Chern gap must follow the appropriate \streda relation.

 For each of the four combinations of spin and valley, the two zero-field moir\'e minibands split into four magnetosubbands at half flux, reflecting a unit cell doubling in the Hofstadter spectrum.
 Because of this unit cell doubling, integer filling of the highest-energy magnetosubband (two valley-degenerate subbands split by Zeeman) corresponds to fillings $n/n_s=2.5$, $3$, $3.5$, and $4$ referenced to the original unit cell.
 At $n/n_s=3$, if the carriers within this band fully polarize into half of the available flavors, we expect a total Chern number of all filled bands of 2.
 One can see this from the fact that this gap must be the same as the (2, 2) Hofstadter subband ferromagnet state emanating from zero field~\cite{Saito2021,Wang2024}.
-Landau levels emanating from half flux carry $C=2$, therefore we would expect a four-fold degenerate fan with an offset of 2 ($t=\pm 2,6,10, \ldots$) emanating from $n/n_s=3$.
+Landau levels emanating from half flux carry an extra two-fold degeneracy (see Sec.~\ref{sec:resetzoom}), therefore we would expect a four-fold degenerate fan with an offset of 2 ($t=\pm 2,6,10, \ldots$) emanating from $n/n_s=3$.
 In our measurements, the Landau levels emanating from the reset point are indeed fourfold degenerate, with $(3,\pm6)_{1/2}$ and $(3,\pm10)_{1/2}$ being the only visible gaps.
 Here, we use the subscript $1/2$ to indicate we are using $s$ to reference a density offset at half of a flux quantum per moir\'e unit cell.

 The resets do not all appear at exactly half flux.
 Rather, the reset seen in both longitudinal and Hall measurements near $n/n_s=2.5$ is just above half flux, and the reset seen in Hall at $n/n_s=3.5$ is just below half flux.
 Each reset aligns with an extrapolation of a Hofstadter ferromagnetic state---$(1, 3)$, $(2, 2)$, and $(3, 1)$, respectively---from zero field (dashed lines).